There are plenty of social media sites for photographers out there, and they all differ in the services they offer.

 The free version of Exposure lets you post up to three stories.
-But if you want to unlock the rest of the features, you’ll need to avail a monthly or yearly subscription.
+But if you want to unlock the rest of the features, you’ll need to choose a monthly or yearly subscription.

 It also offers extra quirks for businesses that include customizable templates and fonts.

 In many ways, this app feels a whole lot like Exposure.co, except that it’s for mobile users.
-It’s a great platform to show your work.
-But you can also find a lot of inspiration here especially that it features new stories on a regular basis.
+It’s a great platform to show your work but you can also find a lot of inspiration here.
+It features new stories on a regular basis.

 On the surface, being a mobile app without an online version makes it feel limited.
-But considering that most interact on their phones these days, it makes a lot of sense.
+But, considering that many people interact on their phones these days, it makes a lot of sense.